Best Agile Tools List

 The best agile management tools supply the following most important elements for agile project management.
 I look at elements outside of their feature set, such as their user interface, and their usability (how easy it is to learn).
 I also evaluate how much value the tool offers for the price—how its price stacks up against other tools with similar features and functionality.

-I looked for the following features when evaluating the best agile tools in this review:
+I looked for the following features when evaluating the best agile software tools in this review:

 Task management